cormiertyshawn895/Retroactive/README.md

 If you have installed iTunes on macOS Catalina with Retroactive 1.4 or earlier, and have updated to macOS Catalina 10.15.4 or later, **you need to re-install iTunes with [the latest version of Retroactive](https://github.com/cormiertyshawn895/Retroactive/releases/download/1.5/Retroactive.1.5.zip).**

 Re-installing iTunes with [the latest version of Retroactive](https://github.com/cormiertyshawn895/Retroactive/releases/download/1.5/Retroactive.1.5.zip) resolves error -42408, -45076, and 11571, so that you can continue to use Apple Music, iTunes Store, and App Store in iTunes.
-It also resolves an issue where iTunes cannot read the contents of a connected iOS or iPadOS device.
+It also resolves an issue where iTunes cannot read the contents of a connected iOS or iPadOS device, and allows downloaded app icons to display correctly.

 ---